Get,

 When to Seek Medical Help?

-Frequently Asked Questions (FAQs):
+Frequently Asked Questions (FAQs)

 What is the difference between blackheads and whiteheads?

 Blackheads are called open comedones as the affected skin surface remains open.
 On the other hand, whiteheads are called closed comedones because the affected skin surface remains closed.
-Moreover, blackheads appear brown or black in colour, while whiteheads appear whitish or yellow.1,2
+Moreover, blackheads appear brown or black in colour, while whiteheads appear whitish or yellow.

-Are whiteheads contagious?
+Are whiteheads transmissible?

 While the above-mentioned home remedies have shown beneficial effects for tackling whiteheads, there is not enough scientific evidence to state that their effect is permanent.

-1. Ramli R, Malik A, Hani A, Jamil A. Acne analysis, grading and computational assessment methods: an overview.
-Skin Research and Technology [Internet].
-2011 [cited 12 May 2022];18(1):1-14.
+1. Ramli R, Malik AS, Hani AF, Jamil A. Acne analysis, grading and computational assessment methods: an overview.
+Skin Res Technol.
+2012 Feb;18(1):1-14. doi: 10.1111/j.1600-0846.2011.00542.x.
+Epub 2011 May 24.
 Available from: https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0846.2011.00542.x

-1. Whiteheads: What They Are, Causes, Treatment & Prevention [Internet].
-Cleveland Clinic.
-2022 [cited 12 May 2022].
+14. Cleveland Clinic.
+Whiteheads: What They Are, Causes, Treatment & Prevention [Internet].
+Cleveland (OH): Cleveland Clinic; 2021 Nov 12 [cited 2025 Aug 20].
 Available from: https://my.clevelandclinic.org/health/diseases/22039-whiteheads

-1. McLoone P, Oluwadun A, Warnock M, Fyfe L. Honey: A Therapeutic Agent for Disorders of the Skin.
-Central Asian Journal of Global Health [Internet].
-2016 [cited 12 May 2022];5(1).
-Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5661189/
+16. McLoone P, Oluwadun A, Warnock M, Fyfe L. Honey: A Therapeutic Agent for Disorders of the Skin.
+Cent Asian J Glob Health.
+2016 Aug 4;5(1):241. doi: 10.5195/cajgh.2016.241.
+PMID: 29138732; PMCID: PMC5661189.
+Available from: https://pmc.ncbi.nlm.nih.gov/articles/PMC5661189/

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.